Generic Name: oxcarbazepine

 Serious dermatological reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been reported in both children and adults in association with Trileptal use.
-The median time of onset for reported cases was 19 days.
-Such serious skin reactions may be life threatening, and some patients have required hospitalization with very rare reports of fatal outcome.
+Such serious skin reactions may be life threatening, and some patients have required hospitalization, with very rare reports of fatal outcome.
+The median time of onset for reported cases was 19 days after treatment initiation.
 Recurrence of the serious skin reactions following rechallenge with Trileptal has also been reported.

 The reporting rate of TEN and SJS associated with Trileptal use, which is generally accepted to be an underestimate due to underreporting, exceeds the background incidence rate estimates by a factor of 3- to 10-fold.
 Estimates of the background incidence rate for these serious skin reactions in the general population range between 0.5 to 6 cases per million-person years.
 Therefore, if a patient develops a skin reaction while taking Trileptal, consideration should be given to discontinuing Trileptal use and prescribing another antiepileptic medication.

 Patients carrying the HLA-B*1502 allele may be at increased risk for SJS/TEN with Trileptal treatment.

 Human Leukocyte Antigen (HLA) allele B*1502 increases the risk for developing SJS/TEN in patients treated with carbamazepine.
 The chemical structure of Trileptal is similar to that of carbamazepine.
 Available clinical evidence, and data from nonclinical studies showing a direct interaction between Trileptal and HLA-B*1502 protein, suggest that the HLA-B*1502 allele may also increase the risk for SJS/TEN with Trileptal.